Domestic violence tenancy laws

-From 28 February 2019, changes to tenancy laws allow tenants who need to escape circumstances of domestic violence to end their tenancy immediately and without penalty.
+Tenants who need to escape circumstances of domestic violence can end their tenancy immediately and without penalty.

 Victims of domestic violence do not need to apply to NCAT to end the tenancy.

 The tenant will need to give their landlord or agent a domestic violence termination notice and attach one of the acceptable forms of evidence.
 Evidence includes a declaration made by a medical practitioner, such as a GP.

 The tenant will also need to give a copy of the domestic violence termination notice to any remaining co-tenants.

 Victims should contact NSW Fair Trading on 13 23 20 for advice on how to serve and what to include with a domestic violence termination notice.

 A landlord or any remaining co-tenants can apply to NCAT if they are given a domestic violence termination notice.